ericsolomonjs/LiteBay/README.md

 ### Admin options

 Users logged into an admin account have the option to create and delete listings, and can mark them as sold.
+Newly registered users will not be able to access admin options.
+You can use a premade admin account to view these.

+Email: admin@gmail.com
+PW: password

 ![Admin options for listings](images/adminpage.png)
 ![Creating a new listing](images/newlisting.png)